rushiiMachine/blog/src/content/posts/aliucord-modding-the-legacy-app/index.md

 ## Credits

-A huge thanks to Juby for starting this project for us all and Ven, 6pak, zt, Wing, Tyman, Xinto, Tyman, manti, and the dozens unnamed others that have contributed whether by making plugins or making PRs improving Aliu over the past 3 years, it wouldn't be where it is today without everyone.
+A huge thanks to [Juby210] for starting this project for us all and [Vendicated], [js6pak], [zt64], [Wingio], [Tyman], [Xinto], [mantikafasi], and the dozens of other people that have contributed to Aliucord, whether by making plugins or contributing to the project directly over the past 3 years!
+Aliucord would not be where it is today without everyone's efforts.

-Special thanks to canyie, yujincheng08, vvb2060, and the other Android internals gods who have bestowed upon us Pine & LSPlant.
+A special thanks to [canyie], [yujincheng08], [vvb2060], and all the other Android internals gods who have bestowed upon us Pine & LSPlant.

 [//]: # (@formatter:off)